101st Grey Cup: Game summary

 As the designated visiting team, Hamilton called heads for the coin toss.
 With the toss turning up tails, Saskatchewan deferred their choice to the second half.
 Hamilton chose to receive the ball to open the game and Saskatchewan chose to defend the south end zone, giving Hamilton the notable wind at their backs and the ball to open the game.

-Hamilton head coach Kent Austin never used the scramble offence (that the Hamilton Tiger-Cats often used with great results in their two East Division playoff games, deploying backup quarterback Dan LeFevour and occasionally even number three quarterback Jeremiah Masoli to run the scramble offence, temporarily leaving starting quarterback Henry Burris on the sidelines) on even a single play in the entire Grey Cup game.
+Hamilton head coach Kent Austin did not use the scramble offence at all in the Grey Cup game.
+The Tiger-Cats had used the scramble offence with great results in their two East Division playoff games.
+Sometimes it had been with backup quarterback Dan LeFevour, and occasionally number three quarterback Jeremiah Masoli, rather than starter Henry Burris.

 Saskatchewan quarterback Darian Durant started the game off poorly, fumbling the ball twice during Saskatchewan's first two offensive drives of the game, with the first being self-recovered and the second being caught by Saskatchewan running back Kory Sheets and carried for a 39-yard gain.
 Hamilton opened the scoring early in the first with a field goal by Luca Congi, but Saskatchewan quickly responded with a touchdown pass from Durant to Geroy Simon to make it 7–3 for the Roughriders at the end of the first.